 In prior public service, Frank served as the 21st General Counsel of the Navy, one of seven Senate-confirmed Pentagon civilians of four-star equivalent rank overseeing the U.S. Navy and Marine Corps; Deputy General Counsel (Legal Counsel) for the U.S. Department of Defense, its senior attorney for litigation; Principal Deputy General Counsel of the Navy; Chief of Staff at the U.S. Department of Housing and Urban Development for Secretary Mel Martinez; and Deputy Chief of Staff and Acting General Counsel for Florida Governor Jeb Bush.
 Before entering government, Frank was a Miami litigation partner at Steel Hector and Davis LLP (now Squire Patton Boggs LLP).
 He began his career with a clerkship in the chambers of Judge Pamela Ann Rymer of the U.S. Court of Appeals for the Ninth Circuit in Pasadena, California.

-Jimenez graduated from the University of Miami with a degree in biology, Frank received his law degree from the Yale Law School, where he edited the Yale Law Journal and won the Harlan Fiske Stone and Benjamin N. Cardozo Prizes for best oral argument and best brief in the Morris Tyler Moot Court competition.
-He also holds an M.B.A. in finance and strategic management from the University of Pennsylvania’s Wharton School and a master’s degree in national security and strategic studies from the U.S. Naval War College, with an emphasis in the law of armed conflict.
+After graduating from the University of Miami with a degree in biology, Frank received his law degree from the Yale Law School, where he was Notes Editor of the Yale Law Journal and won the Harlan Fiske Stone and Benjamin N. Cardozo Prizes for best oral argument and best brief in the Morris Tyler Moot Court competition.
+He also holds an M.B.A. in finance and strategic management from the University of Pennsylvania’s Wharton School and an M.A. in national security and strategic studies from the U.S. Naval War College, with an emphasis in the law of armed conflict.
 He is admitted to the bars of Florida, the District of Columbia, New York and the U.S. Supreme Court.

 For more of Mr. Jimenez’s media hits, click here.